top of page

 • Luxury: The Charlee Hotel - A luxurious boutique hotel offering upscale rooms, gourmet dining options, a rooftop bar, and a spa, situated in the heart of El Poblado.

-Tips: To find the best value accommodation in Medellín, consider exploring accommodations in lesser-known neighborhoods like Laureles or Envigado, which offer a more local experience and may have lower prices.
+Tips: To find the best value accommodation in Medellín, consider exploring accommodations in lesser-known neighbourhoods like Laureles or Envigado, which offer a more local experience and may have lower prices.
 Additionally, booking directly with hotels or guesthouses and asking about special promotions or package deals can help save money.

 Where to Stay in Cartagena: